Leadership, like marriage, is one of those things Culture is messing up.

 This particular article proposed four necessities: confidence, decisiveness, intuition, and empathy.
 Nice, but what about integrity and truth, or a host of other worthy qualities?
 Why choose these four?

-One could argue that Adolf Hitler had confidence, decisiveness, and intuition – perhaps even empathy.
+One could argue that Adolf Hitler had confidence, decisiveness, and intuition—perhaps even empathy.
 The author described empathy in terms of “understanding the staff and knowing how to motivate them.”
 Well, der Führer probably had that quality as well.

 The possibility that Adolf Hitler is a model for leadership makes my point.
 Leadership without the primary essential is not true leadership.

-Given my declared orientation, for something to be valid it must not be inconsistent with Scripture; the person and work of Jesus Christ; and, God’s character of love (See “Starting over on leadership”).
+Given my declared orientation, for something to be valid, it must not be inconsistent with Scripture, the person and work of Jesus Christ, and God’s character of love (See “Starting over on leadership”).

 From that starting point, I conclude that the primary essential of leadership is the sovereignty of God.
 He has ultimate authority.
 He is the One who designed leadership and determines its proper exercise.
 He is the definitive model for true leadership.

-In the context of leadership, Culture ignores God.
+In the context of leadership, Culture largely ignores God.
 By its silence about God and his sovereignty, Culture treats him as irrelevant.